Frojd/wagtail-systemtext/README.md

 ### Management commands

-- `python manage.py find_and_add_systemtext`: Parses your .py and .html files after systemtext implementations and adds them to each site
+- `python manage.py find_and_add_systemtext`: Searches after your .py and .html files after systemtext implementations and adds them to each site.

 ## Settings